-code there is a file nips.data which contains preprocessed data.
-The vocabulary is given in

-- (e) The data in nips.data is probably too big so that our MATLAB implementation will be too slow.
+Topic modelling of NIPS papers.
+Now that we have code for LDA, we can try our - hands on finding the topics at a major machine learning conference (NIPS).
+In the provided code there is a file nips.data which contains preprocessed data.
+The vocabulary is given in nips.vocab. - (e) The data in nips.data is probably too big so that our MATLAB implementation will be too slow.
 We will try to reduce the data set to a more tractable size, by removing words from the vocabulary.
 Come up with a metric for how informative/relevant/topical a vocabulary word is.
 You may want to experiment and try multiple metrics, and make sure that keywords like "Bayesian", "graphical", "Gaussian", "support", "vector", "kernel", "representation", "regression", "classification" etc have high metric.
-Report on your experiences, and use your metric to prune the data set to just the top few hundred words (say 500, or lower - (f) Now run LDA on the reduced NIPS data, using one of the Gibbs samplers you have just written.
+Report on your experiences, and use your metric to prune the data set to just the top few hundred words (say 500, or lower if the implementation is still too slow).
+You may find it useful to read up on tf-idf on wikipedia.
+[10 points] - (f) Now run LDA on the reduced NIPS data, using one of the Gibbs samplers you have just written.
 You will need to experiment with various settings of α , β and K until the topics discovered looks "reasonable".
 Describe the topics you found.
 How do the topics change (qualitatively) as α , β and K are varied?
 [10 points]